kimpettersen/angular-node-cv/README.md

 Code reuse was something I took very seriously, but I still decided to add five different resources.
-This was sort of to make sure I could create a base controller and base models, so it would be less test duplication.
+This was sort of to make sure I could create a base controller and a base model, so it would be less test duplication.
 However all of these resources did basically the same thing.
 It stored text and tags.
 This led to a lot of time being wasted on copying and pasting tests and code five different places.

 This would have made sense if it was only an API.
 Since this is so tightly coupled to the front-end, and the difference between the resources are minimal, it would have been a lot smarter to do this dynamically.